 When you speak to a lawyer about your case, they will probably suggest you review your credit card and bank statements, receipts, and travel records to identify potential out-of-pocket expenses.
 You will use these documents to prove the existence, purpose, and amount of expenses.

-To discuss your documented expenses and whether they qualify as reimbursable out-of-pocket costs, contact a personal injury attorney from Curiel & Runion Personal Injury Lawyers by calling (602) 595-5559 today for a free consultation.
+To discuss your documented expenses and whether they qualify as reimbursable out-of-pocket costs, contact a personal injury attorney from Curiel & Runion Car Accident and Personal Injury Lawyers by calling (602) 595-5559 today for a free consultation.
 We serve all throughout Arizona and New Mexico, with our main offices located in Phoenix and Albuquerque.